DanielIliev/RecipesList/README.md

-# RecipesList
+#RecipesList
 ##Description:
-###Recepies listing app written in MeteorJS, Blaze and Spacebars with the use of other additional packages
+###Recipes listing app written in MeteorJS, Blaze and Spacebars with the use of other additional packages

 ##Requirements
 ###Meteor version 1.3 or newer